mateen91/scrapy-tutorial/README.md

 ## Data Extraction and Cleansing using Scrapy - Pycon Pakistan '17

 ### Introduction
 **Data Extraction** is one of the most useful skills in the field of data analytics.
-It is the first step of a Data Science project and it is followed by **Data Cleansing** proccess, which fixes inconsistence, incompleteness and incorrectness of data.
+It is the first step of a Data Science project and it is followed by **Data Cleansing** process, which fixes inconsistence, incompleteness and incorrectness of data.

 Data can be extracted from a variety of sources such as:
 - Databases